Sanyu (painter): Biography

 Sanyu, along with Xu Beihong, Yan Wenliang, Lin Fengmian and Liu Haisu (collectively, the Four Great Academy Presidents) are widely known as the most prominent first-generation Chinese oil-painters who studied in France in the early 1900s.

 Marriage

-It was at La Grande Chaumière where Sanyu met his future wife.
+Sanyu met his future wife at La Grande Chaumière.
 A young lady of twenty-one, Marcelle was impressed with Sanyu's talent and requested that he teach her.
 They became intimate and lived together for three years before getting married.
 Marcelle recalls that although they shared a lively time together, they never had enough money.
 Sanyu, however, seemed unconcerned, spending most of his time leisurely sitting in the cafés sketching for hours on the placemats and hanging out with friends.
 Accustomed to his brother's support, he was confident that money coming from home would continue, but the increasingly long intervals between allowances already anticipate the financial difficulties about to beset Sanyu.